-The following foods in particular are foods that tend to affect the skin (everyone is different, some may only be sensitive to some, while others may be sensitive to all):
+The following foods, in particular, are those that tend to affect the skin.
+Note that everyone is different, however.
+Some may only be sensitive to some, while others may be sensitive to all!

-- Dairy (ghee and butter may be exceptions)
+- Dairy (raw dairy, ghee, and butter may be exceptions)

 - Eggs (typically the white rather than the yolk)

 Many will see a huge change in their skin after removing these foods from their diet.
 If still no difference is noticed, consider specific food groups that are also known to exacerbate symptoms:

 Nightshades are a group of foods known to increase inflammation in the body, and because most skin issues are inflammatory conditions, eliminating these can also be a step to relieve symptoms.
 These typically include potatoes, tomatoes, sweet and hot peppers, eggplant, tomatillos, tamarillos, pepinos, pimentos, paprika, and cayenne peppers.

 Histamine containing foods

 The process of fermentation produces histamine, and some are more sensitive to this than others, especially if they already have a build-up of it in their system.
 For some, the bacteria in their gut may be producing excess histamine.

 This may also be why certain people cannot tolerate fermented foods.
 Although it may be impossible to completely avoid histamine, following a low histamine diet may be helpful for some.
 This is a partial list of common foods that are high in histamine: (1)